 Even though the space is open, there are a variety of choices in seating arrangements that are comfortable for all kinds of moods and situations.
 Whether dining in a large party, or even solo, you will be comfortable.
-Options include the bar, where one might just drop in for a cocktail and a couple of tapas, chefs counter seating up front, the right side of which is perfect for watching the well orchestrated action in the open kitchen, several smaller tables for a date or group dining, and a couple of large communal tables.
-A little alcove on the side provides a coveted space to wait for a table to become available, and unless you time your arrival just right, you will be waiting.
-Get there early or late, as mid-evening tables are difficult to score.
-I’ve noticed that dishes are much slower out of the kitchen if you go early, as they are slammed with fifty tables all ordering small plates at once!
-One plus, you can wander upstairs to The Secret Society bar, which will let you know when your table in the restaurant is ready.
+Options include the bar, where one might just drop in for a cocktail and a couple of tapas, seating at the chef’s counter seating up front, the right side of which is perfect for watching the well orchestrated action in the open kitchen, several smaller tables for a date or group dining, a couple of large communal tables, and just added, a standing bar.
+A little alcove on the side provides a more private space which is a bit quieter than the main room.

 The cuisine at Toro Bravo covers many regions in Spain, from the mountains and seas of the northern Basque area, to the distinct cuisine of Catalonia, which is the home of Barcelona, to the Moorish-influenced dishes of the South, though it is not a strict copy of any of them.
 Rather, John and company have decided some interpretations are more appropriate, and have chosen dishes that they know people will like, that can be prepared in their kitchen.
 Call it more Spanish inspired, rather than traditional Spanish.
 Most importantly, they seem to have chosen dishes that they love, which makes a huge difference in creating terrific food.
 The formula works, just don’t go expecting that perfect reproduction of a tapas bar you found on the beaten path during your holiday on the Costa Brava, or a copy of that well-known historic restaurant you once came across in Barcelona.
 This is not a Disney tourist version of the Spanish experience.
 Once you realize this, you can relax and just enjoy Toro for the good food and wine, relaxed and convivial atmosphere, and good company that it brings; for this is the essence of Spanish food.

 The offerings at Toro Bravo are enticing, sometimes exotic, and varied enough that you may want to try them all, though the sheer number of choices makes it impossible.
-With a few caveats, plunge in and try things you might normally be drawn to.
-Pay attention to the type of dishes you order.
-It would be very easy to go for an overabundance of similar dishes, and leave the restaurant wondering what the fuss is about.
+Plunge in and try things you might not normally be drawn to.
+But pay attention to the type of dishes you order.
+It is easy to go for an overabundance of similar dishes, and leave the restaurant wondering what the fuss is about.
 Instead, be adventurous and grab items from every corner of the menu, and like a trip to Spain itself, you will be transported into another world.

 As in Spain, food tends to fly out of the kitchen, and can quickly overwhelm the table.
 I order 2-3 dishes to start, and play it by ear from there.
 The terrific servers are more than happy to help with selections, and don’t seem to mind if you break things up.
 Go with a group of friends and pass the plates around; a good time is almost a guarantee.